bintjes/wfe-graphql/README.md

 # WFE api

-100 % based on my colluegue work to map another database model, this code is for my educational purpose and recreational ones (well not quite true on this one) .
+map database model, this code is for my educational purpose and recreational ones (well not quite true on this one) .